aiegoo/documentation/_wiki/blog/2021-10-24-nodejs-npm.md

 1. Starts our application server on an unoccupied port
 2. Launches a headless Chrome browser and opens a page
 3. Navigates to our application’s home page
-4. Finds a link with data-test-id="about" and clicks it
+4. Finds a link with data-test-id="about" to click it
 5. Waits for the navigation to happen
 6. Verifies that we are on the /about page
 </p>